gabraham/flashpca/README.md

 (https://github.com/gabraham/SparSNP), Copyright (C) 2011-2012 Gad Abraham
 and National ICT Australia (http://www.nicta.com.au).

-## Download statically linked version (stable versions only)

-* We recommend compiling from source for best performance.
-* To get the devel version, you'll need to compile yourself

-See [Releases](https://github.com/gabraham/flashpca/releases) for statically-linked version for Linux x86-64 &ge; 2.6.15

-### System requirements
-* 64-bit linux
-* Using the original version (`--mem high`, the default), large datasets will require large amounts of RAM, e.g. for 15,000 individuals (43K SNPs) you'll need about 14GB RAM, for 150,000 individuals (43K SNPs) you'll need about 145GB RAM (estimated using https://github.com/jhclark/memusg), roughly 8 &times;
-   min(n <sup>2</sup> &times; p + n &times; p, p <sup>2</sup> &times; n + n &times; p\)
-   bytes, where p is number of SNPs and n is number of individuals.
-   Using `--mem low`, you will only need about 8 &times; n &times; p bytes of RAM.

 ## Note on running flashpca large datasets

 * As of v1.2.5, flashpca supports loading PLINK datasets limited only by RAM